slap42/slap42/README.md

 ### Backlog

-- When starting a server, check whether the port is currently bound.
-If it is, use another port.
+- When starting a server, check whether the port is available.
+If it is not, use another port.
-- Allow choosing a port when joining a server
+- Allow choosing a port when joining a server?
 - Allow setting FOV
 - Make trying to join a server happen asynchronously
 - Allow configuring the number of players able to join a server